romariofernandezz/romariofernandezz/README.md

 # Hi there 👋

-- 🔭 Today I work as a frontend trainee
+- 🔭 Today I work as a trainee
-- 🌱 I’m currently learning Angular,Java and MySQL ...
+- 🌱 I’m currently learning Java and MySQL ...

 <div align="center">
   <a href="https://github.com/romariofernandezz">